-A choir of Boys and Gentlemen has existed in the church of St. Thomas-on-The Bourne since the early years of the church’s foundation in the 1860s.
+A choir of Boys and Gentlemen existed at the church of St. Thomas-on-The Bourne from the early years of its foundation in the 1860s.
 The separate Bourne parish was created in 1875 and musical fame was soon at hand in the shape of the Children's Hymn book.
-Mary Sidebotham, sister of the first Vicar and organist at the church, became its musical editor and the first edition was published in 1881.
-By 1898 one million copies had been sold and an early copy is proudly displayed to this day in the choir vestry.
+Mary Sidebotham, sister of the first Vicar and organist at the church, became its musical editor.
+The first edition was published in 1881, and by 1898 one million copies had been sold.
+An early copy is proudly displayed to this day in the choir vestry.

 In 1911 the new parish church of St Thomas was built to accommodate the rapidly increasing population of The Bourne, and the choir was present at the laying of the foundation stone of the new church in January 1911 (see photo above).

 A more formal choir photograph of 1912 shows 23 boys and 13 men - not very different from today's numbers.

 The longest serving organist was Walter White who directed the music from 1911 to 1937 - a total of 26 years.
 Recruitment of organists and choir men during the crisis-ridden and war-torn years of 1937 to 1947 proved difficult but, with the appointment of Leslie Cooke in 1952, musical standards at the church improved rapidly.
 The arrival of Vincent James in 1959 proved to be significant: he was closely involved in the major organ rebuild of 1964 and in a considerable widening of the choir's horizons.